Selective inference after convex clustering with $\ell_1$ penalization: Discussion

 Nevertheless, extending the existing approaches from regression models to clustering models is challenging.
 As such, the proofs we provide require innovations (for instance for Theorems \ref{theorem:equivalence:polyhedral:one:d} and \ref{thm:regularization:path}).
 Furthermore, obtaining polyhedral conditioning sets is made possible by focusing on intermediate one-dimensional convex clustering optimization problems based on $\ell_1$ penalties (see \eqref{eq:conv-clust:j}).
 In the end, we provide the following workflow for selective inference post-clustering.

-(1) We characterize a one-dimensional clustering by polyhedral constraints on the observation vector (Section \ref{subsection:polyhedral:caracterization:}).
+(a) We characterize a one-dimensional clustering by polyhedral constraints on the observation vector (Section~\ref{subsection:polyhedral:caracterization:}).

-(2) As a by by-product, we provide a regularization path algorithm to implement this clustering (Section \ref{subsection:regularization:path:one-dimensional}).
+(b) As a by-product, we provide a regularization path algorithm to implement this clustering (Section~\ref{subsection:regularization:path:one-dimensional}).
 The computational efficiency of this algorithm is demonstrated numerically, also in comparison with other existing procedures.

-(3) Following \cite{Lee16}, from the polyhedral constraints, we obtain a test procedure which is conditionally and unconditionally valid post-clustering (Section \ref{subsection:test:one:dimensional}).
+(c) Following \cite{Lee16}, from the polyhedral constraints, we obtain a test procedure which is conditionally and unconditionally valid post-clustering (Section \ref{subsection:test:one:dimensional}).
 The procedure enables to test the nullity of any linear combination of the unknown mean vector, provided this combination only depends on the clustering (and on the order of the observations).
-In particular, it is possible to test for the significance of the signal difference between two clusters as in Example~\ref{ex:hyp} (see Equation \eqref{eq:example:comparison:signal:singleD}).
+In particular, it is possible to test for the significance of the signal difference between two clusters as in Example~\ref{ex:hyp} (see \eqref{eq:example:comparison:signal:singleD}).
 Although we do not develop it in this paper, confidence intervals for the above linear combination can be constructed from our test procedure, similarly as in \cite{Lee16}.
 Numerical experiments (Section \ref{sec:numerical-experiments-1d}) confirm the validity of the test procedure, and indicate that it has power to detect cases where the clustering on the observation vector was able to cluster the unknown mean vector as well into inhomogeneous groups.
+Section \ref{sec:comp-gen-lasso} also highlights the benefit of the test procedure, compared to broader ones based on the generalized Lasso.